NGINX monitoring

 It produces following charts:

-• Active Connections Per Status in connections
+connections - Active Connections Per Status in

-• Accepted And Handled Connections in connections/s
+connections - Accepted And Handled Connections in

-• Requests in requests/s
+connections/s - Requests in

 Configuration#

-Edit the go.d/nginx.conf configuration file using edit-config from the Netdata config directory, which is typically at /etc/netdata.
+Edit the go.d/nginx.conf configuration file using edit-config from the

 Needs only url to server's stub_status.
 Here is an example for local and remote servers: